 Recommended by Anu from Country Hopping Couple

-Explore the 1000 year old medieval hilltop village, passing through the honeycomb coloured buildings, houses and souvenir shop.
-One of the most famous attraction in Eze is Jardin Botanique d’Eze, a three tier botanical garden that hosts cactus, succulents and exotic plants overlooking the turquoise waters of Mediterranean.
-Path to the botanic garden is steep and up hill, but at the end you are rewarded with sweeping views.
+One of the most famous attractions in Eze is Jardin Botanique d’Eze, a three-tier botanical garden that hosts cactus, succulents, and exotic plants overlooking the turquoise waters of the Mediterranean.
+The path to the botanic garden is steep and uphill, but at the end, you are rewarded with sweeping views.

 Villefranche Citadel is located right above the bay and is just a short stroll away.
-It houses the Town Hall and several museums and the area provides wonderful views of the Villefranche Bay.
+It houses the Town Hall and several museums and the area provides wonderful views of Villefranche bay.
 Since the Bay is especially deep by nature, large cruise ships can often be found anchored there.

 8. Saint Paul de Vence